Cyprus Property Hotspots

-Polis is a small, picturesque town on the north-western coast at Chrysochous Bay, bordering the Akamas peninsula, an exceptionally beautiful nature reserve.
+Or there’s Polis - a small, picturesque town on the north-western coast at Chrysochous Bay, bordering the Akamas peninsula, an exceptionally beautiful nature reserve.
 Polis has some of the best beaches on the island, in secluded bays with crystal-clear waters, and a wonderful café culture, especially at Latchi, the attractive harbour of Polis with its recently extended marina.
 It’s a little cheaper than Paphos, with apartments from €60,000 and villas from €250,000.

 The process of buying a property in Cyprus

 Purchasing a property in Cyprus is based on English law.
-When a buyer finds the right property, they reserve it with a deposit of between £1,000 and £2,000.
-Contracts are then drawn up, outlining the conditions of the sale, and a further deposit is payable – 10 per cent for a resale property, usually 20-30 per cent for a new-build.
+When a buyer finds the right property, they should put down a Reservation Fee of between €1,000 and €5,000 (depending on the value of the property), it is best to reserve it this way as many resale properties are offered by more than one agency.
+Contracts are then drawn up, outlining the conditions of the sale, and this Reservation Fee is made up to 10 per cent (within two to three weeks) for a resale property and usually 20-30 per cent for a new-build.

-The main costs are stamp duty of 0.15 per cent for properties under €170,860 and 0.2 per cent over that; property transfer fees of 3 per cent for those under €85,430, 5 per cent between that and €170,860, and 8 per cent above that; 1-2 per cent for legal fees and agents’ fees of 3-6 per cent.
+The main costs are: Stamp Duty of 0.15 per cent for properties under €170,860 and 0.2 per cent over that (this is for the Legal Stamping of the contract).
+Property Transfer Fees (or Stamp Duty as we know it in England) are 3 per cent for the first €85,430,of the value of the property, 5 per cent between that and €170,860, and 8 per cent above that.
+These figures are doubled if there are two names on the contract i.e. the first €170,860 is at 3 per cent and so on.
+The lawyers usually charge 1-2 per cent for legal fees and agents’ fees of 3-6 per cent.

-There are two main issues in Cyprus, both involving title.
+Historically there have been two main issues in Cyprus, both involving title.
 The first relates to the ownership of properties in northern Cyprus – held by Turkey since 1974.
 Prices are cheaper there, but the former Greek Cypriot owners still claim much of the property and any purchase there is risky – whatever agents tell you.